 Therefore, traditional locking mechanisms such as Linerlocks and Lockbacks generally work just as well as the fancy, new, locking mechanisms.

-When choosing an every-day-carry knife, you should also consider the size and shape of the handle.
+When choosing your blade, you should also consider the size and shape of the handle.
 Ask yourself a couple questions.

 - is it ergonomically designed?